Updated: Nov 1

 Misconception 2: It Is Difficult To Secure A Job In Cybersecurity

 If you have done some research, you might find that the road to attaining the right skill set in cybersecurity can be confusing due to the number of training organisations, certificates and roles available.
 At Centre for Cybersecurity, we work with our students right from the beginning of their cybersecurity journey.
 We plan their curriculum around specific interests and competencies to help them secure a job with our placement partners.
-For instance, our C2 Train & Place programme teaches cybersecurity fundamentals across 3 months, provide detailed proficiency reports, and connects our students with placement partners.
+For instance, our Career Kickstart teaches cybersecurity fundamentals across six months, provide detailed proficiency reports, and connects our students with placement partners.
 Unlike other training organisations, our students are not bonded and are free to choose which employer they wish to work for.
 Students who undergo the programme and perform well can secure a cybersecurity job in 6 to 12 months.

 Centre for Cybersecurity works with placement partners to help our students secure a job at the end of their training.